KauzClay/docs-tap/scst-scan/samples/blob.hbs.md

   scanTemplate: blob-source-scan-template
 ```

-## <a id="set-up-watch"></a>(Optional) Set up a watch
+## <a id="set-up-watch"></a> (Optional) Set up a watch

-Before deploying the resources to a user specified namespace, set up a watch in another terminal to view the progression:
+Before deploying the resources to a user-specified namespace, set up a `watch` in another terminal
+to view the progression by running:

 ```console
 watch kubectl get sourcescans,imagescans,pods,taskruns,scantemplates,scanpolicies -n DEV-NAMESPACE